cta-observatory/2022_01_lstchain_school/gammalearn/README.md

 conda activate glearn
 ```

-You may replace conda with conda
+You may replace mamba with conda